Shoulder-striped wainscot: Technical description and variation

 The wingspan is 35–42 mm.
 Forewing drab grey, suffused, except along costa and inner margin, and in an oblique fascia-form submarginal area, with blackish, the veins and folds remaining pale; a whitish lunule on discocellular: the pale submarginal fascia externally throw's off pale teeth along the veins to termen, the wedge shaped intervals being filled in with black; a long black streak from base below cell; median vein white, with only a small white spot at end of cell and a minute black point above it; veins whitish with black terminal streaks in the intervals.
 Hindwing dark greyish, fuscous.

 Biology

 This species flies at night in June and July and is attracted to light and sugar.

 Larvae are reddish brown, with scattered black clots: dorsal and subdorsal lines black and fine; venter paler; thoracic plate black with three white lines; head brown.
 The larvae feed on various grasses including Deschampsia and Festuca.
 The species overwinters as a full-grown larva in a cell beneath the surface of the soil.

-The flight season refers to the British Isles.
-This may vary in other parts of the range.
+The species lives mainly on damp meadows, preferably in mountains and hills.
+In the Alps, it was found up to at an altitude of 2100 meters.